Gymea, New South Wales: Art

-Gymea is home to the Hazelhurst Regional Gallery and Arts Centre, which features art galleries, art studios, a theatrette, gardens, meeting rooms, gallery shop and cafe.
+Gymea is home to the Hazelhurst Regional Gallery and Arts Centre, which features art galleries, art studios, a theatrette, gardens, meeting rooms, gallery shop and café.
 A number of special events are held at the gallery throughout the year.

 Sport

 Like many suburbs in the Sutherland Shire, Gymea maintains an active culture of youth sport and has well-established cricket, rugby league, swimming (Gymea Bay Amateur Swimming Club), football (Gymea United FC, which is currently the largest club in the Oceania region), and netball clubs.

 Pop culture

-Australian writer Scot McPhie named his collection of poetry published in 1999 'Gymea', after living near the suburb in the 1990s.
+Australian writer Scot McPhie named his podcast and collection of poetry published in 1999 'Gymea', after living near the suburb in the 1990s.
 2SSR broadcasts from Gymea TAFE.